Sterling slips on subdued risk appetite

-LONDON Sterling slipped on Thursday as investors ditched riskier assets in favour of safe havens such as the yen, concerned that Britain will vote to leave the European Union at a referendum in just two weeks' time.
+LONDON, June 9 Sterling slipped on Thursday as investors ditched riskier assets in favour of safe havens such as the yen, worrying that Britain will vote to leave the European Union in a referendum in two weeks' time.

-Worries over a possible Brexit have dominated since late last year, driving a more than 10 percent fall on a trade-weighted basis between mid-November and mid-April.

 "At the moment, the FX market is losing its risk appetite ... and given that the Brexit risk is one of these big hurdles out there for the market and for risk appetite, in this environment sterling would do badly," said Rabobank currency strategist Jane Foley.